GE Minor: Digital Literacies

 The Science of Digital Sound and Music

-GE Category C1 -- Arts
+GE Category 3A -- Arts

 Digital Humanities and Arts (DI)

-Creating digital Media Using Personal Electronic Technology
+Creating Digital Media Using Personal Electronic Technology

 Movies in the Digital Age